 Not only that, but, knowing how important it is to have a fast WordPress site if you are trying to run a small business, this Tutorial will also cover best practices for the plugin itself.

-If you are looking for more Tutorials for using Genesis in WordPress – or just about any other kind of technical support for WordPress, I’ve recommended a great site you can go to in order to get the best help online from some genuine WordPress experts.
+If you are looking for more Tutorials for using Genesis in WordPress – or just about any other kind of technical support for WordPress, I’ve got some tutorials here to guide you as well as some info on how you can get the best help online from some genuine WordPress experts.

 Mallee Blue Media also offers a complete web design and WordPress Site Migration Service which can dramatically speed up a sluggish website.

 Speed Matters.
 Google uses page speed in it’s algorithm.
 Unless you host your business on a dedicated server, most of us, being the shared server crowd, need a little page speed boost.
 The Free Version of Comet Cache does just that.
 It gives your pages a boost and it does it very well.

 Jump to the end for links to the resources mentioned on this site.

 Why Use the Genesis Framework?